wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/consume-an-api-hosted-in-choreo.md

 For this guide, you’ll use:
 - **WSO2 Asgardeo** as the IdP.
-- **[choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end)** as the web application.
+- **[{{ product_name }}-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end)** as the web application.
 This is a React SPA that uses Axios to invoke the service.
-It is configured to work with the **[choreo-samples/reading-list-app/reading-list-service](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-service)**.
+It is configured to work with the **[{{ product_name }}-samples/reading-list-app/reading-list-service](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-service)**.
 You can modify this web application to work with your service or deploy the sample service in {{ product_name }}.

 ### Step 1: Create a web application component

 !!! info
     You can use your own web application instead of the sample.
-For this guide, you’ll use the [choreo-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end).
+For this guide, you’ll use the [{{ product_name }}-samples/reading-list-app/reading-list-front-end](https://github.com/wso2/choreo-samples/tree/main/reading-list-app/reading-list-front-end).

 To host the front-end application in {{ product_name }}, create a web application component: